fightforthefuture/broadband-privacy/app/index.md

 include_comments: true
 petition_id: '7606d90b-e27d-4d86-8377-3ec8c4f37c6a'
 action_network_url: 'https://actionnetwork.org/petitions/delay-cra'
-signup_button_text: "TAKE ACTION"
+signup_button_text: "CALL NOW"

 ---
-Last year, the FCC passed rules to stop companies like Comcast, Verizon and AT&T from spying on your online activity to sell to advertisers for profit.
-But now, Comcast's friends in Congress are trying to gut these rules. **If they win, every US Internet service provider (ISP) will be able to spy on you and sell your online habits to advertisers, without your permission.
-Congress is expected to vote on this on Thursday, March 23, 2017.
-Call Congress now to stop them!**
+The U.S. Senate just voted to gut online privacy rules and allow Internet service providers (ISPs) like Comcast, Verizon, and AT&T to sell your sensitive personal information to advertisers without your permission.
+Lobbyists from the marketing and telecom industries are pushing hard on the members of Congress who they make large campaign contributions to. **But we still have a chance to stop this in the House.
+The vote will be soon.
+Contact your lawmakers now!**

 {% include form.html
-  cta="I'll call Congress TODAY and tell them to protect #BroadbandPrivacy" disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to protect broadband privacy.
+  cta="Tell lawmakers: Protect Internet privacy.
+Don’t vote to let ISPs sell my information to advertisers." disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to protect broadband privacy.
 [Fight for the Future](https://www.fightforthefuture.org) will send you campaign updates.
 You can unsubscribe at any time.
 [Privacy Policy](https://www.fightforthefuture.org/privacy)"
 %}